jans-code/jansbckernel/README.md

 This was implemented with the IPython Kernel subclass and pexpect.
 You can just do oneshot calculations with this kernel.
 So far assigning variables or changing bc's settings is not supported.
+This is a work in progress so do not expect too much stability.
+There are also limitations in this kernel when numbers get big and bc will not return with a result in time.

 ## Installation